ianfnelson/blog.iannelson.uk/content/posts/2008-08-01-a-keyboard-makes-a-hell-of-a-difference.md

 So, in summary – having got past those difficult early “getting to know you” dates, I now foresee a long and happy relationship with the 4000 series.
 And I’m sure my shoulders will be happy to hear that.

-* does anybody say “telecommuter” these days?
+[^telecommuter]: ]does anybody say “telecommuter” these days?
 It sounds very 1996…

  [1]: http://www.johnsadventures.com/archives/2008/05/a-chair-makes-a-hell-of-a-difference.html
  [2]: http://amzn.to/RPdDlW